 An event that requires the activation of the CMP may personally affect school division staff.
-Therefore, the Human Resources department has the responsibility to create provisions and procedures to assist all staff, especially those who are directly impacted, with human resource concerns following an incident.
+Therefore, the Human Resources department is responsible for creating provisions and procedures to assist all staff, especially those directly impacted, with human resource concerns following an incident.